Box beats revenue estimates on demand for remote-work tools

-(Reuters) - Box Inc (BOX.N) reported better-than-expected quarterly revenue on Wednesday, as the global shift to work from home due to the coronavirus crisis boosted demand for its online collaboration tools.
+May 27 (Reuters) - Box Inc reported better-than-expected quarterly revenue on Wednesday, as the global shift to work from home due to the coronavirus crisis boosted demand for its online collaboration tools.

 The company’s revenue rose 13% to $183.6 million in the first quarter, above analysts’ average estimate of $181.91 million, according to IBES data from Refinitiv.